METHODS-Group/ProximalGalerkin/README.md

 # Example 3: Variational Fracture

-This example (cf. Figure 4) can be run from within both the `DOLFINx` and the `Firedrake` Docker containers.
+This example (cf. Figure 4) can be run from within `examples/fracture` using both the `DOLFINx` and the `Firedrake` Docker containers.
-The `DOLFINx` code can be executed within `examples/fracture`
+The `DOLFINx` code can be executed with

 ```bash
 python3 script.py